ayush-1306/c_programming/README.md

 # C Programming
-- C programming material like ppts,notes and porjects.
+- C programming material like ppts,notes and projects.